ethan-tauriainen/ethan-tauriainen/README.md

-Software engineering student at Kenzie Academy.
+Jr. Software Developer at DISH Technologies.
-Learning backend Java development.

 <!---
 ethan-tauriainen/ethan-tauriainen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.